deckerego/minecraft-synology/README.md

 ## How to Configure

+This repo is intended to be forked.
+Your best bet is to fork this repo into your own private repository, and configure from there.
+Merge from this repo as needed since the project is rapidly changing.

 Within the `resources` directory there are three base files:
 - `vpc.yml` - used to define the Virtual Private Cloud that Fargate will live within
 - `ecs.yml` - the definition of the ECS cluster and load balancer your worlds will share